-The optimal lattice constant, as found by the Birch-Murnaghan equation of state, of each motif is given in Table~\ref{table:configurations} column 7 and Figure~\ref{fig:vsF}(B).
+The lattice constant, as found by the Birch-Murnaghan equation of state, of each motif is given in Table~\ref{table:configurations} column 7 and Figure~\ref{fig:vsF}(B).
 It shows that the lattice constant tends to increase as the fluorination increases.
-For graphene we found an equilibrium lattice constant of 2.4607 \AA\, in good agreement with the experimental value of 2.4602 \AA~\cite{Peres10155442}.
-For CF, in the chair configuration, we found a lattice constant of 2.61 \r{A} which is near the value calculated by others~\cite{Munoz10368,Zboril102885,Ribas11143,Artyukhov105389}, but is much larger than the experimental value obtained by Nair \textit{et al.}, 2.48 \r{A}~\cite{Nair102877}.
-Artyukhov and Chernozatonskii claim that this difference can be explained if the surface has a structure like Item 52~\cite{Artyukhov105389}.
-Alternatively, this could result from domains of CF of one motif, or different motifs, where the average lattice constant could be in the range found experimentally.
-That domains of different CF motifs could exist is supported by the finding of Charlier \textit{et al.} that a diffusion barrier of about 2.7 eV exists between the chair and boat configurations (Items 51 and 52), effectively blocking on CF motif from turning into another CF motif~\cite{Charlier9316162}.
-Our results also agree remarkably well with the C$_{4}$F lattice constant values reported in Ref.~\onlinecite{Ribas11143}.
+This is consistent with charge being drawn out of the C-C bonds by the fluorines.
+For pristine graphene we found an equilibrium lattice constant of 2.4607 \AA\, in good agreement with the experimental value of 2.4602 \AA~\cite{Peres10155442}.
+For CF, in the motif of Item 51, we found a lattice constant of 2.61 \r{A}, which is near the value calculated by others~\cite{Munoz10368,Zboril102885,Ribas11143,Artyukhov105389}, but it is much larger than the experimental value obtained by Nair \textit{et al.}, 2.48 \r{A}~\cite{Nair102877}.
+Artyukhov and Chernozatonskii argue that this difference can be explained by a surface structure like Item 52~\cite{Artyukhov105389}.
+Alternatively, it could result from domains of CF of one motif, or different motifs, where the average lattice constant is in the range found experimentally.
+Our results also agree well with the C$_{4}$F lattice constant values reported in Ref.~\onlinecite{Ribas11143}.

-We also performed variable cell optimizations on a representative subset of motifs (the set of motifs with the highest adsorption energy per F atom for each stoichiometry) to determine if the fluorination of graphene caused significant changes in the Bravais lattice~\cite{Giannozzi09395502}.
-These calculations allow the lattice parameters to be optimized as well as the positions of the atoms within the cell.
+We performed variable cell optimizations on a representative subset of motifs (the set with the highest adsorption energy per F atom for each stoichiometry) to determine if the fluorination of graphene caused significant changes in the Bravais lattice~\cite{Giannozzi09395502}.
+These calculations allow the lattice parameters and the positions of the atoms within the cell to be optimized.
 The results gave lattice constants that were approximately equal (to within a few hundredths of an Angstrom) to the values given in Table~\ref{table:configurations} and lattice angles that were consistent with a hexagonal lattice.
 Thus, a simple two-dimensional hexagonal lattice is sufficient for describing fluorinated graphene~\cite{Nair102877}.